 - Students may apply for an out of state internship if they achieve a major GPA of 3.3 and a Fresno State cumulative GPA of 3.0.
 See the internship manual for additional information.

 - Graduation requirements may be slightly different depending on the year a student begins at California State University, Fresno or Community College.
-Students should consult their DARS to determine their catalog year.
+Students should consult their Degree Progress Report to determine their catalog year.

 - If a student receives less than a ‘C’ in a course, the course may be repeated.
 Students should be aware that the university has specific policies regarding the number of units that may be repeated and the number of times a course may be attempted.
-Students should consult with the Admissions, Records, and Evaluations office for further information.
+Students should consult with the Admissions office for further information.

-- Questions or concerns regarding General Education should be directed to Frank Castro, the CHHS GE Advisor.
-Mr. Castro can be reached at 559.278.8739.
-His office is in McLane Hall #194.
+- Questions or concerns regarding General Education should be directed to the Advising and Career Development Center, Health and Human Services.
+They can be reached at 559.278.8739.
+Their office is in McLane Hall #194.

-DPR reports for transfer students may take as long as six months (after students start classes at Fresno State to be processed by the University Evaluations Office.
-Students seeking more immediate help regarding their GE courses should schedule an appointment with the Academic Advisor for the College of Health & Human Services, Frank Castro, at (559) 278-8739.
+Degree Progress Reports for transfer students may take as long as six months (after students start classes at Fresno State to be processed.
+Students seeking more immediate help regarding their GE courses should schedule an appointment with the Advising and Career Development Center, Health and Human Services.

 Faculty in the Recreation Administration Program each have advising responsibilities.
 Each advisor schedules their own appointments.
 Please feel free to contact the advisor directly who will best address your needs.
 You will find each advisors contact information by clicking the option area of your interest.

 Department Chair: Dr. Samuel Lankford (559) 278-2624